-- a.
-The employee affected was subjected to harassing conduct directed toward him or her, or the employee personally witnessed the harassing conduct and it took place in his/her immediate work environment: - b.
-The employee's protected status, or membership in a protected class, was a motivating factor for the harassment. - c.
+- c.
 The conduct was unwelcome and is sufficiently severe or pervasive that it had the purpose or effect of altering the conditions of employment and creating an intimidating, hostile, abusive, or offensive working environment. - d.
 The environment created by the conduct would have been perceived as intimidating, hostile, abusive, or offensive by a reasonable person in the same position as the affected employee. - e.
-The environment created was perceived by the affected employee as intimidating, hostile, abusive, or offensive. - CB.
-RETALIATION: Any adverse action taken because an applicant, employee, unpaid intern, volunteer, or contractor has reported harassment, or has participated in the complaint and investigation process described herein, is prohibited.
-"Adverse action" includes but is not limited to: refusal to hire or rehire an individual, denial of promotion, disciplinary action, counseling, extension of probation, denial of overtime, taking sides because an individual has reported harassment, spreading rumors about a complainant, shunning and avoiding an individual who reports harassment, or real or implied threats of intimidation to prevent an individual from reporting harassment.
+The environment created was perceived by the affected employee as intimidating, hostile, abusive, or offensive. - C. RETALIATION: Any adverse action taken because an applicant, employee, unpaid intern, volunteer, or contractor has reported harassment, or has participated in the complaint and investigation process described herein, is prohibited.
+"Adverse conduct" includes but is not limited to: refusal to hire or rehire an individual, denial of promotion, disciplinary action, counseling, extension of probation, denial of overtime, taking sides because an individual has reported harassment, spreading rumors about a complainant, shunning and avoiding an individual who reports harassment, or real or implied threats of intimidation to prevent an individual from reporting harassment.